 You can always try filing a complaint with the Consumer Financial Protection Bureau as well if you think the collector isn’t providing you with enough information to determine the debt is yours or if the amount is correct.

 Finally, if you’re concerned about the effects a possible collection account could be having on your credit, it’s a good idea to check it.
 You can pull your credit reports once a year for free from the three major credit reporting agencies through AnnualCreditReport.com — check them for past-due and collection accounts.
-You can check your credit scores for free through Credit.com, where your scores are updated monthly, along with an overview of your credit health and a plan to help you build your credit.
+You can check your credit scores for free through Credit.com, where your scores are updated every 14 days, along with an overview of your credit health and a plan to help you build your credit.

 More on Managing Debt:

 - How to Pay Off Credit Card Debt